multiOmicMechanismAwareML/CodeBase/README.md

 The obtained flux levels can then be extracted and used to create a complete dataset (see our experiment example in [Code/learning/Data](Code/learning/Data)).

+Approx running time: 24 hours - this code will re-run the modelling process

 #### Matlab dependencies

 * [The COBRA toolbox](https://opencobra.github.io/cobratoolbox/latest/)